 Book a Private Yacht with Leilani

 Another Maui whale-watching tour includes Leilani’s small-group tour.
-Join the crew on a yacht, and take a two-hour tour to see whales, dolphins and more.
-In addition, the tour will also visit two top snorkeling sites: Molokini Crater and Turtle Town or Turtle Reef.
-Make a day of it, and spend nearly six hours whale-watching, swimming with sea life, and breaking for breakfast and lunch.
-For a more intimate setting, book a private yacht for your special event or family.
+Join the crew on a yacht, and take a two-hour tour to see whales, and dolphins.
+In addition, the tour also visits two top snorkeling sites: Molokini Crater and Turtle Town or Turtle Reef.
+Spend nearly six hours whale-watching, swimming with sea life, and breaking for breakfast and lunch.
+For a more intimate setting, book a private yacht for a special event or family.

 Get Up-close on a Kayak

 Two companies offer whale-watching tours via kayak.
 Hawaiian Paddle Sports offers a three-hour private tour for families, and they do not combine groups.
 Maui Kayaking Adventures has packages that include group and private kayaking tours.
 After the tour, guests receive free digital photos of the trip, from start to finish.
 Both options offer a quiet and relaxing way to safely see whales up-close in their natural habitat.